Curriculum By Grade

 Art & Handwork: A continuation of lessons in form drawing, geometric drawing, watercolor painting, four needle knitting, clay and woodworking.

 Movement: Softball, basketball, gymnastics, kickball, volleyball and other complex and competitive team and individualized sport are the focus.
-Team sports are not offered.
+Students can begin team sports as non-competitive practice team members.
 Eurythmy work expands and continues.
-The students attend the Medieval Games to further challenge their spirits and physical beings.

 Grade 7